mostafa-eltaher/AbacSpringSecurity/README.md

 - test1/password
 - test2/password

-All users can be found and modified in **com.gringostar.abac.config.InMemoryUserDetailsService** class.
+All users can be found and modified in **com.github.gringostar.abac.config.InMemoryUserDetailsService** class.